HOME WHAT IS ALEKS? COURSE PRODUCTS HIGHER EDUCATION K-12 INDEPENDENT USE HOMESCHOOL

 Freezing and Slow Response

-If you are logged on to ALEKS and the program is either not responding or taking too long to load a new page, one of the following three actions may help (try them in the order given):
+If you are logged on to ALEKS and the program is either not responding or taking too long to load a new page, try the following:

-3. close the browser and log on again (the system will bring you back to where you left off); if you cannot close the browser use Ctrl-Alt-Delete (PC) or Cmd-Opt-Esc (Macintosh) and end the task (or reboot, if all else fails).
+2. Close the browser and log on again (the system will bring you back to where you left off); if you cannot close the browser, use Ctrl-Alt-Delete (PC) or Cmd-Opt-Esc (Macintosh) and end the task (or reboot if necessary).

 Open applications, other than the web browser that you are using to access ALEKS, are another cause of slowness.
 Closing these applications may correct the problem.
 If slowness persists, it is most likely due to a problem in the local network.
 Bring this to the attention of your instructor.